-Separation anxiety is a mental health condition in which a person is overly and excessively anxious and fearful about being separated from home or loved one.
-An individual feels a strong attachment to this person or place.
+Separation anxiety is a mental health condition in which a person experiences excessively anxiety and fear about being separated from home or a loved one.
+An individual may feel a strong attachment to a particular person or place.
 The Diagnostic Manual of Mental Disorders (DSM)-5 provides characteristics and other information about mental-health disorders, and it places separation anxiety disorder with obsessive-compulsive and other related anxiety disorders.

 In most cases, these symptoms last at least four weeks in children and six months or longer in adults.
-Separation anxiety affects sufferers in academic, professional, social, personal and other realms - preventing functioning (theravive.com).
-In some ways, separation anxiety mimics drug-withdrawal and depressive symptoms (Scientific American).
-Heredity and other sociological factors also impact the development of separation anxiety disorder in babies, children, and adults.
-Studies indicate that approximately 73 percent of those who meet some or all of the DSM-5 requirements for separation anxiety disorder have a family history of the mental-health disorder (Shaker Clinic).
+Individuals experiencing separation anxiety may face difficulties in academics, professional life, social life, personal life and other realms, which may prevent healthy functioning in their day-to-day life.
+In some ways, separation anxiety may mimic drug-withdrawal or depression symptoms.
+Heredity and other sociological factors may also impact the development of separation anxiety disorder in babies, children, and adults.
+Studies indicate that approximately 73 percent of those who meet some or all of the DSM-5 requirements for separation anxiety disorder have a family history of the mental-health disorder.

 According to the DSM-5 Section 309.21 (F93.0), separation anxiety disorder is recognized when a person exhibits the following characteristics:

 - Recurrent excessive distress when anticipating or experiencing separation from home or major attachment figures;

 - Persistent and excessive worry about losing significant attachment figures or about possible harm to them, such as illness, injury, disasters or death;

 - Persistent and excessive worry about experiencing an untoward event (e.g., Getting lost, being kidnapped, having an accident, becoming ill) that causes separation from a major attachment figure;